Wally869/Buttons-Group-Unity/README.md

 This repository contains a prefab and related scripts to create a Buttons group for Unity.

+## Support

+This asset was created and tested on 2019.3.0f3 Personal with the Standard Rendering Pipeline.

+I don't think there will be any issues with other versions, but if you encounter a problem please create an issue/pr.

 ## What is a Buttons Group?

 It is a group of buttons (duh) with a parent ButtonsGroupController.
 On clicking a button, the button notifies its parent of the event.
 The ButtonsGroupController records the new state for the button, and changes the state of other buttons.

 The main use for this prefab is to create "Radio Buttons", meaning only one button can be active at a time.
-The gifs show it working (low quality gifs, will be updated).
+The gifs shows it working (low quality gifs, will be updated).

 It also enables the developper to have access to different buttons state from a single class instead of checking it from multiple buttons, but the main intent was reusability for UI creation.